-- Please provide a short summary of the project to be used at the awards presentation night, should the project be selected as a finalist.
+- Please provide a short promotional blurb about the project, to be used should it be selected as a finalist, to promote the project and to be used at the awards presentation event.
 (50 words)

-Note: A new element has been added to the 2018 National Awards.
-Winners of the State Award who progress to the National Award will asked to prepare a one-minute video overview of their project for promotional purposes.
+Note: Winners of the State Award who progress to the National Award will asked to prepare a three-minute video overview of their project for promotional purposes.